-On July 10th, the UKCA will host its fifth Astrobiology Academy, a teaching training initiative designed to develop astrobiology curriculum materials.
-This year, bringing 20 primary and secondary school teachers together from across Scotland and the US, it will continue to develop curriculum materials for primary and secondary schools using astrobiolgy to tecah basis science.
+On July 10th, the UKCA hosted its fifth Astrobiology Academy, a teaching training initiative designed to develop astrobiology curriculum materials.
+This year, bringing 20 primary and secondary school teachers together from across Scotland and the US, it continued to develop curriculum materials for primary and secondary schools using astrobiolgy to tecah basis science.

 The lesson plans developed by the academy can be accessed here: http://www.astrobiologyacademy.org/

-The UKCA will be joined by by Marie-Curie Fellow, Sean McMahon in September 2017.
+The UKCA was joined by by Marie-Curie Fellow, Sean McMahon in September 2017.
 His work has focused on early life on Earth and its application to looking at the habitability of other planets such as Mars.
-Previusly at Yale and Aberdeen, at the University of Edinburgh he plans to work on subsurface biosignatures and how they can inform the search for life elsewhere.
+Previusly at Yale and Aberdeen, at the University of Edinburgh he will work on subsurface biosignatures and how they can inform the search for life elsewhere.

 The UKCA was joined by Rebecca P:reescott.
 Currently at the University of Hawaii, her NSF (National Science Foundation) Fellowship will be held jointly at the University of Edinburgh and the University of South Carolina.
 She will be focusing on quorum sensing molecules in microbial mats and the search for biosignatures on Mars.

 The UKCA has completed a pilot phase of its 'Life Beyond' programme focused on taking astrobiology and science education into the prison environment.
 Lectures and inmate-led discussions were held at HMP Shotts, Edinburgh, Glenochil and Lowmoss.
 The full course begins at the end of October.